pachyderm/docs-content/latest/build-dags/project-operations/set-project.md

 ---
 # metadata #
 title:  Set a Project as Current
-description: Learn how to switch to a project in {{% productName %}}.
+description: Learn how to switch to a different project.
 date:
 # taxonomy #
 tags: ["projects"]